Serving as an officer on the board of directors for Teacup Wellness Nonprofit requires accepting critical responsibilities and time commitments.

-- Stand-in Vice President (multiple people can serve)
+- Assistant Vice President (multiple people can serve)

 - Fundraising Director

-- Stand-in Fundraising Director (multiple people can serve)
+- Assistant Fundraising Director (multiple people can serve)

 Roles & Responsibilities

-Primary officers will be supported by stand-in officers who are invited to attend all meetings and proceedings, with ownership of responsibilities performed as agreed upon by each person serving in a related role (e.g., the secretary may request support from a stand-in secretary to help with agendas or minutes).
+Primary officers will be supported by assistant officers who are invited to attend all meetings and proceedings, with ownership of responsibilities performed as agreed upon by each person serving in a related role (e.g., the secretary may request support from an assistant secretary to help with agendas or minutes).